-Storebrand is a driving force for recommendations to The Task Force on Climate-related Financial Disclosures (TCFD), and our goal is to report comprehensively in accordance with this framework by 2020.
-Storebrand has also participated in TCFD pilot projects through UNEP FI within asset management, portfolio and property & casualty insurance.
+Storebrand is a driving force for the recommendations on The Task Force on Climate-related Financial Disclosures (TCFD), and we report comprehensively in accordance with this framework.

 (C1.3) Do you provide incentives for the management of climate-related issues, including the attainment of targets?